 Does the name Lindsey Stone ring a bell?
-It might because, in 2012, she was involved in a social media scandal that rocked the Internet and tarnished her online reputation.
+It might, because, in 2012 she was involved in a social media scandal that rocked the Internet and tarnished her online reputation.
 Stone was visiting the Arlington National Cemetery with her work when a colleague snapped a photo of her raising her middle finger and miming that she was shouting in front of a sign that read “Silence and Respect.”

 Stone posted the image to Facebook because she thought it was funny, but she soon incurred a monumental Internet backlash for it.
 Online users commented on the original picture, calling her “evil” and sending death threats her way.
 But the fallout from the picture didn’t stop there.
 Not only did her employer dismiss her from her job, but her online reputation was also ruined.
-Stone found herself unable to leave her house for a year afterwards and struggled to find work.
+Stone found herself unable to leave her house for a year afterward and struggled to find work.

 Unfortunately, situations like these are becoming increasingly more common in the age of social media.
 Sites like Twitter and Facebook may have dramatically altered the way we connect with others and interact with the world around us, but they also have the power to shape our online reputation.

 If you aren’t careful enough, then your social media presence can actually have a negative effect on the way others perceive you online.
 Whether you use these sites solely for personal reasons or you are trying to cultivate a professional brand, the things you share create an image of who you are to friends, colleagues, business connections, and strangers.
 As such, you need to ensure that you’re putting your best foot forward on these platforms.
 Only by doing so can you prevent them from taking a toll on your online reputation down the line.